Swart-lab/bleties/README.md

 MISER - Method of IES Spurious or Erroneous Reporting
 -----------------------------------------------------

+Inputs:
+ * Mapping of PacBio HiFi/CCS reads to reference genome (preferably BAM, sorted and indexed)
+ * Reference assembly
+ * Feature table of putative IES coordinates, produced by MILRAA

 MISER takes an existing set of IES predictions, produced by MILRAA, and screens it for potential mispredictions caused by paralogy, misassembly, or erroneous mappings.

 For each putative IES (insertion or deletion), the set of reads mapping to that site is found, and split into two subsets: those containing the indel and those